 The early jug bands were made up of African American vaudeville and medicine show musicians.
-Music for entertainment: street musicians without much money.
+Music for entertainment — street musicians without much money.
 The term ‘Jug Band’ comes from building a band around some jug players.
-The jugs could be earth-ware or glass – as long as you could get a variety of tone, including rich low notes.
+The jugs could be earth-ware or glass — as long as you could get a variety of tones, including rich low notes.
 There could be several jugs, played like tubas or trombones.
 The swoop sounds that could be made gave the impression of sliding notes (like a trombone).
-A good player could get 2 octaves out of a good sized jug.
+A good player could get two octaves out of a good-sized jug.
 The rhythm section could be made up of guitars and/or banjos.
-If real guitars or banjos were not affordable: sometimes guitars and mandolins were made from the necks of discarded guitars fastened to large gourds.
+If real guitars or banjos were not affordable, sometimes guitars and mandolins were made from the necks of discarded guitars fastened to large gourds.
 The gourds would be flattened for a soundhole on one side.
 Banjos could be fashioned from a discarded guitar neck and a metal pie plate.
-The percussion instruments might be a washboard, spoons, pots or anything homemade from common household articles.
-A bass made from an upside-down washtub with a broomstick & 1 string could be used like a slap doghouse base fiddle.
+The percussion instruments might be a washboard, spoons, pots, or anything homemade from common household articles.
+A bass made from an upside-down washtub with a broomstick and one string could be used like a slap doghouse bass fiddle.
 Sometimes a stovepipe was used as a sound chamber or a kazoo fashioned from a comb & tissue paper.
-All this was to set the stage for vocals: bawdy, funny or satirical, whatever got the best reaction from a crowd.
+All this was to set the stage for vocals — bawdy, funny or satirical, whatever got the best reaction from a crowd.

 Skiffle, as a genre, had a fairly short life in the U.S. but went on to become quite influential in Britain during the 1950s.

-The 1st published use of the term ‘Skiffle’ appeared in 1925: in the form of a band name: Jimmy O’Bryant and his Chicago Skifflers.
+The first published use of the term ‘Skiffle’ appeared in 1925, in the form of a band name — Jimmy O’Bryant and his Chicago Skifflers.
 It started to be used to refer to records of country blues music.
-There was a compilation called: “Hometown Skiffle” in 1929, and “Skiffle Blues” (1946) by Dan Burley & His Skiffle Boys.
+There was a compilation called “Hometown Skiffle” in 1929, and “Skiffle Blues” (1946) by Dan Burley & His Skiffle Boys.
 Ma Rainey (April 26th, 1886 – December 22nd, 1939) used the term ‘Skiffle’ to describe her repertoire to rural audiences.
 During World War II there wasn’t much to support for light-hearted, frivolous music and the term disappeared.

 Jug Bands began (as best anyone can figure) in the urban South.
 They music was a mixture of Memphis blues (before it was known as the ‘blues’), ragtime and jazz music.
 The development of jug bands is closely related to the development of the blues.